RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 Generally all rights should be reserved to the author and her agents, except those traditionally granted to the publisher, which usually include print-related sub rights like book club and paperback reprint editions, publication of selections, condensations or abridgments in anthologies and textbooks, and first and second serial rights (i.e., publication in newspapers or magazines either before or after publication of the hardcover book).

-Usually the author does NOT want to grant NON-PRINT-RELATED sub rights to any publisher unless the publisher is specially qualified to license them.
+Usually the author does *not* want to grant non-print-related sub rights to any publisher unless the publisher is specially qualified to license them.
 Non-print-related rights include motion picture, television, stage, audio, animation, merchandising, and electronic rights.

 Subsidiary rights are usually licensed to third parties and then the publisher will share licensing fees with the author in specified ratios, normally set forth in a table contained in the sub rights section of the contract.

-> Beware of any overly inclusive language, such as **"in any format now known or hereafter developed,"** used to describe the scope of the subsidiary rights granted.
+> Beware of any overly inclusive language, such as *"in any format now known or hereafter developed,"* used to describe the scope of the subsidiary rights granted.

 > Make sure you are fairly compensated for any subsidiary rights granted.
 Reputable publishers will pay you at least 50% of the proceeds earned from licensing certain categories of rights, much higher for others.